-Student's attendance is graded on their evaluation form in the respective category in DataArc.
-Additionally, for every absence in any given semester there will be a total of 5 points taken off the student's final clinical grade.
+Student's attendance is graded on their evaluation form in the respective category in Clinical Trac.
+Students are allowed one (1) absence per semester.
+Any absences after that will result in a total of 5 points taken off the student's final clinical grade.
+The absence should be scheduled ahead of time and the instructor should be notified so that they can plan accordingly.
+An exception to advanced notification would be an emergency or illness.

 During the final clinical externship RSP-235, if the student has more than two (2) absences they will have to make up these days during summer clinical (RSP-226), and this will delay receiving the official certificate of completion until the days are made up.
 The student will not be expected to register for another RSP-226 section but will be expected to "audit" those clinical days.